Local heights on hyperelliptic curves and quadratic Chabauty: Semistable models, semistable coverings, and semistable vertex sets

 \begin{definition} A 1-dimensional separated scheme~$\bar\dX$ of finite type over~$k$ is called a \emph{semistable curve} just when it is geometrically reduced and has at worst ordinary double points as singularities.
 It is called \emph{strongly semistable} just when additionally every irreducible component is smooth; it is called \emph{split semistable} just when additionally every component is geometrically irreducible, every singular point is $k$-rational, and the two tangent directions at every singular point are also $k$-rational.

-A \emph{model} of a smooth projective curve\footnote{For us, a \emph{curve} means a geometrically integral separated reduced $K$-scheme of dimension~$1$.}~$X/K$ is a flat, proper and finitely presented $\cO_K$-scheme~$\dX$ together with an isomorphism $\dX_K\cong X$ of its generic fibre with~$X$ over~$K$.
+A \emph{model} of a smooth projective curve~$X/K$ is a flat, proper, and finitely presented $\cO_K$-scheme~$\dX$ together with an isomorphism $\dX_K\cong X$ of its generic fibre with~$X$ over~$K$.
 (Any model~$\dX$ is automatically integral.)
 A model is called \emph{semistable} (resp.\ \emph{strongly semistable}, resp.\ \emph{split semistable}) just when its special fibre is.
 Note that we do not require our semistable models to be regular, nor do we require them to be minimal. \end{definition}

 \begin{remark} The definitions of semistable models used across the literature vary slightly in exactly which properties they require of~$\dX$.
-For example, \cite[Definition~10.3.27]{LiuAlgebraicCurves} requires (for~$\cO_K$ Dedekind) that~$\dX$ be flat, projective and normal; \cite[Remark~4.2(2)]{Baker2013NonArchimedeanAnalyticCurves} requires (for~$\cO_K=\bC_\ell$) that~$\dX$ be flat, proper and integral; and \cite[Definition~2.35]{McMurdyColeman} just requires that~$\dX$ be flat and proper.
+For example, \cite[Definition~10.3.27]{LiuAlgebraicCurves} requires (for~$\cO_K$ Dedekind) that~$\dX$ be flat, projective, and normal; \cite[Remark~4.2(2)]{Baker2013NonArchimedeanAnalyticCurves} requires (for~$\cO_K=\bC_\ell$) that~$\dX$ be flat, proper, and integral; and \cite[Definition~2.35]{McMurdyColeman} just requires that~$\dX$ be flat and proper.
 Our definition agrees with all three, as we will now show.
 Since~$\cO_K$ is an integral domain, it follows that any flat, finite type $\cO_K$-scheme is automatically finitely presented \cite[Corollaire~3.47]{RaynaudGrusonCriteresdePlatitude}, and also any flat $\cO_K$-scheme with integral generic fibre is integral.
 For normality, we note that normality is \'etale local, so semistable curves are normal.
 And finally a semistable model $\dX/\cO_K$ is projective, as we can give a relatively very ample Cartier divisor by taking a sum of smooth points that meet every component of the special fibre with sufficiently high multiplicity. \end{remark}

 We will need to say a little about the local structure of a split semistable model~$\dX$ at a singular point~$\bar x$.
 For this, if~$a\in\fm_K\smallsetminus\{0\}$, let

 denote the standard algebraic annulus with parameter~$a$.
 We write~$\bar 0\in\fS(a)(k)$ for the point defined by the $\cO_K$-algebra homomorphism sending~$s$ and~$t$ to~$0\in k$.
 According to (the proof of) \cite[0CBY]{stacks-project}, for any singular point~$\bar x\in\bar\dX(k)$ of the special fibre of a split semistable model~$\dX$, there exists some~$a\in\fm_K\smallsetminus\{0\}$, an $\cO_K$-scheme $\dU$ with \'etale maps